tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creation-celestial-body-settings.rst

 Creating body settings
 ======================

-In Tudat, the settings of a single body are stored as a :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings` object.
-Together, these objects are stored in a :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings` object.
+In Tudat, the settings of a single body are stored as a :class:`~tudatpy.dynamics.environment_setup.BodySettings` object.
+Together, these objects are stored in a :class:`~tudatpy.dynamics.environment_setup.BodyListSettings` object.
 Typically, the settings for a body are created by retrieving the default settings, and then modifying these as needed.
 In some cases, the default settings are not available, and the settings have to be created from scratch ("empty" settings).

 .. note::

-   In order to create empty settings for a body, the user must first create a :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings` object as described in the :ref:`default settings <default_body_settings>` section.
+   In order to create empty settings for a body, the user must first create a :class:`~tudatpy.dynamics.environment_setup.BodyListSettings` object as described in the :ref:`default settings <default_body_settings>` section.

 .. _default_body_settings: